b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 |||||||||||||||||||||||||||||||||||||||||||||||||| 100%
 ```

 Pretty good.
-There are only 2 problems, the output is printed instantaneously on
+However, there is a small problem.
+Namely, the output is printed
-the screen, with one line under the other.
-The first problem will be solved with
+on the screen instantaneously with one line beneath the other.
+The first problem
+will be solved with
 [sleep](https://docs.julialang.org/en/v1/base/parallel/#Base.sleep) that makes
 the program wait for a specific number of milliseconds before executing the next
 line of code.
 The second problem will be solved with [ANSI escape
 codes](https://en.wikipedia.org/wiki/ANSI_escape_code) a sequence of characters
-with a special meaning (as found in the link in this sentence).
+with a special meaning [as found in the link (see this sentence) to the
+Wikipedia's page].

 ```
 # the terminal must support ANSI escape codes